“MULTILINGUAL LANGUAGE THEORIES AND PRACTICES” (MLTP2018)

 Conference Presentation Policies

-Individuals may submit a maximum of one abstract as first author, whether a paper or a poster.
-Only three (co)-authors are permitted per proposal.
+Each participant may submit a maximum of one abstract as first author, whether a paper or a poster.
+The same individual can still co-author another proposal, however ONLY ONE certificate will be awarded for a presentation where s/he is the main author.
+Please, note that only three (co)-authors are permitted per proposal.

 It is assumed that all proposals represent original and unpublished work that is not yet available to the research community.
 The presenter must be a registered attending participant at the conference.
 The conference policy is that the author will present the paper on the day and time assigned by the conference organising committee.